Learn

 Step-By-Step Guide

-Installing SonarQube Enterprise on AWS EKS
+Installing SonarQube Server Enterprise on AWS EKS

-SonarQube Enterprise Edition offers robust features to manage code quality within a large organization, but traditional deployments can be complex.
-See how to seamlessly deploy SonarQube into your AWS EKS cluster using Docker and Helm charts for a scalable, automated, and efficient solution.
+SonarQube Server Enterprise Edition offers robust features to manage code quality within a large organization, but traditional deployments can be complex.
+See how to seamlessly deploy SonarQube Server into your AWS EKS cluster using Docker and Helm charts for a scalable, automated, and efficient solution.

 Table of Contents

-SonarQube is a comprehensive code quality and security solution that acts as a centralized hub for assessing and improving the code quality of your large-scale projects throughout the Software Development Life Cycle (SDLC).
-SonarQube Enterprise Edition is easily deployed into the infrastructure of your choice, on-premises or in the cloud.
+SonarQube Server is a comprehensive code quality and security solution that acts as a centralized hub for assessing and improving the code quality of your large-scale projects throughout the Software Development Life Cycle (SDLC).
+SonarQube Server Enterprise Edition is easily deployed into the infrastructure of your choice, on-premises or in the cloud.
 It integrates seamlessly into your preferred DevOps platforms: GitHub, GitLabAzure DevOps, and BitBucket.
 Analysis of code in pull requests and branches is triggered automatically by your automated build process.
 It aggregates results into portfolios and provides enterprise-ready project reports and security reports to aid you with your regulatory and compliance needs.

-This step-by-step guide walks you through deploying the SonarQube Enterprise Edition server in an AWS EKS cluster and provisioning it with everything it needs to function efficiently.
+This step-by-step guide walks you through deploying the SonarQube Server Enterprise Edition server in an AWS EKS cluster and provisioning it with everything it needs to function efficiently.

-How Does the SonarQube Deployment Work?
+How Does the SonarQube Server Deployment Work?

-SonarQube Docker images of the currently active versions for each edition can be found in our SonarQube Docker Hub to meet your specific business needs, whether a small team or a large Fortune 500 company.
+SonarQube Server Docker images of the currently active versions for each edition can be found in our SonarQube Server Docker Hub to meet your specific business needs, whether a small team or a large Fortune 500 company.

 Database Options for Your Kubernetes Deployment

-SonarQube requires a database for its operations.
+SonarQube Server requires a database for its operations.
 While the default installation comes with an embedded file-based database system, it’s not for use outside of testing and evaluation.

-SonarQube supports several external databases, such as Microsoft SQL Server, Oracle Database, and PostgreSQL.
+SonarQube Server supports several external databases, such as Microsoft SQL Server, Oracle Database, and PostgreSQL.
 You have several options for deploying Enterprise Edition on AWS, including self-managed database deployments on EC2 instances or leveraging managed database services like Amazon RDS.

-You can configure SonarQube to connect to your chosen database by providing additional JDBC settings in your deployment Helm chart, including the database host URL, username, and password.
+You can configure SonarQube Server to connect to your chosen database by providing additional JDBC settings in your deployment Helm chart, including the database host URL, username, and password.

-SonarQube Deployment Architecture
+SonarQube Server Deployment Architecture

-Deploying SonarQube on AWS EKS lets you use the orchestration and scaling of resources available with the Kubernetes cluster.
-Your SonarQube deployment can be attached to a single node or distributed across compute resources to create pods as needed for fault tolerance and scalability.
-This tutorial uses an attached database and volume as a backend service to store SonarQube data and ensure persistence across node and pod restarts.
+Deploying SonarQube Server on AWS EKS lets you use the orchestration and scaling of resources available with the Kubernetes cluster.
+Your SonarQube Server deployment can be attached to a single node or distributed across compute resources to create pods as needed for fault tolerance and scalability.
+This tutorial uses an attached database and volume as a backend service to store SonarQube Server data and ensure persistence across node and pod restarts.

-SonarQube is bundled with Elasticsearch and will reindex each time a SonarQube pod is started from being stopped.
-This reindexing slows down the time it takes for a SonarQube pod to start up.
-You can enable persistence in SonarQube to reduce pod startup time, but with persistence enabled, regular pod stopping and restarting operations by the Kubernetes Cluster can corrupt your indexes resulting in weird behavior of data in the SonarQube server UI.
+SonarQube Server is bundled with Elasticsearch and will reindex each time a SonarQube Server pod is started from being stopped.
+This reindexing slows down the time it takes for a SonarQube Server pod to start up.
+You can enable persistence in SonarQube Server to reduce pod startup time, but with persistence enabled, regular pod stopping and restarting operations by the Kubernetes Cluster can corrupt your indexes resulting in weird behavior of data in the SonarQube Server UI.
 Persistence is disabled by default to eliminate this risk of corrupted indexes, so consider your production use case and weigh the need for faster scaling response time against the risk of corrupted indexes.

 sonarqube eks nodes

-Installing SonarQube Enterprise Edition on AWS EKS
+Installing SonarQube Server Enterprise Edition on AWS EKS

-Let’s go through the steps to install the Enterprise Edition of SonarQube on your AWS Kubernetes Service.
+Let’s go through the steps to install the Enterprise Edition of SonarQube Server on your AWS Kubernetes Service.

 The only requirement for following this guide is an AWS account.